Bankoga/golem/core/configs/connect_rules.md

 Cells go to different places, with different spreads Dests tell their cells where to go based on a mapping of lxw's, and fill props for relevant PDs

+PD level maps of different levels of destination to destination mapping Dest -> Dest mapping are used by cells for projection & reception filling of connection paths

+Cells to/from:

-self/same dest
+- self/same dest
   - all cells project to dests as described in the relevant config
     - output dests are filled based on the output pds input layers arrays
   - all cells read from their container

-same layer
+- same layer

-- for projection:
+  - for projection: ???? and use the Axon spread rules
-- for reading: use the dendrite spread rules
+  - for reading: use the Dendrite spread rules

-same region (regions are assumed to have 1:1 LxW)
+- same region (regions in the same PD are assumed to have 1:1 LxW mapping between Layers)
   - for projection: reuse self layer coords in the target layer
-- for reading: use the dendrite spread rules
+  - for reading: use the Dendrite spread rules

-diff region
+- diff region in the same PD

-- for projection:
+  - for projection: use the identity mapping between LxW (raw LxW ratio mapping(?))
-- for reading:
+  - for reading: use the Adjacency rules

-diff PD:
+- diff PD:

-- for projection, always use input layers array mapping
+  - for projection: always use input layers array mapping
-- for reading, always use raw LxW's ratio mapping(?)
+  - for reading: always use raw LxW's ratio mapping(?)

+### Alg of creation

+- count outgoing edges, LxW of destination PDs, shape of output per destination PD
+- count incoming edges, LxW of each input PD, shape of each input PD
+- map destinations of layers within each region to layers within the same region (UNNECESSARY?)
+- map destinations of layers with output paths to destination PD layers+LxW coords
+  - f(a,r_a,l_a,x_a,y_a,d) => d, (d,r_d,l_d,x_d,y_d)

+## Axon Spread Rules

+What have I done?
+All cell destinations use the axon spread rules.
+But what are they?

 ## Dendrite Spread Rules

+Oh me...

-## Adjacency Rules
+## Adjacency Rules (physicality rules)

 Oh my...